finom/docs.vovk.dev/docs/controller.md

 }
 ```

-As you can see tokens are sent using `StreamResponse#send` method.
+As you can see tokens are sent using `StreamResponse#send` method and, when the stream is completed, it needs to be closed with `StreamResponse#close`.

-The controller returns an instance of `StreamResponse` and tokens are streamed in a floating Promise.
+The Controller Class returns an instance of `StreamResponse` and the streaming is performed a floating Promise above the `return` statement.

 ```ts
 import { prefix, get, StreamResponse, type VovkRequest } from 'vovk';